ycj28c/Stock-Market-All-Stack/Html-Cors-Client/README.md

 CORS WebService Client

-1.It connect to the local WebService for test, to call remote host, just change all the http://localhost:8080 in index.html
+1. It connect to the local WebService for test, to call remote host, just change all the http://localhost:8080 in index.html

-2.Use CORS technology, the Jersey WebService also have to setting fiter to accept the http request
+2. Use CORS technology, the Jersey WebService also have to setting fiter to accept the http request

 ```
 @Provider